TechMechGarage/HondaCRZ/index.md

-Tech Mech Garage
+---
+layout: default
+---

 # Honda CRZ

-Project page for my Honda CRZ.
+Project page for my Honda CRZ which contains information on:

+* Crash Damage Repair (on going since Oct 2019)
+* Custom Modifications
+* Maintenance
+* Tool Box

+Some ways to get [in touch with me](./Contact).

 Total Project cost.